 For now, please accept our deepest thanks.
 We will never forget you.

-Labels: criticism, education, epistemology, letter, movies, politics, religion
+Labels: criticism, education, epistemology, letters, movies, politics, religion